Guitar controller

 A guitar controller is a video game controller designed to simulate the playing of the guitar, a string musical instrument.
-Guitar controllers are often used for music games such as UmJammer Lammy: NOW!, GuitarFreaks, Guitar Hero, and the Rock Band series.
+Guitar controllers are often used for music games such as Guitar Hero, Rock Band, Um Jammer Lammy: NOW! and GuitarFreaks.
 The controllers are played by holding down a colored fret button that matches a colored, on-screen note, while pressing the strum bar as the note passes through the target.
 The controllers also feature a whammy bar, which is used to bend notes and collect each game's equivalent of bonus energy.
 Different games and models of controllers have introduced additional features, such as effects switches, additional fret buttons, and fret touch pads.
 The fret buttons are colored usually in the order of (from lowest to highest pitch) green, red, yellow, blue, and orange.

-The guitar design for Guitar Hero Live does not use the five colored frets, instead using two rows (one black and one white) with three buttons each.

 Implementation as game controllers

 A guitar controller is almost always an adaption of existing regular controller technologies for a given home video game console—all features of the guitar are implemented using features found on a standard game controller.
 Generally speaking, the following apply: